richardbuckle/SwiftCardPlayground/README.md

 Both `Rank` and `Suit` expose a generator that defaults to being initialized with the first member of the sequence.

-Thus, knowledge of the "first" and "last" elements of the sequence are confined within the respective enums.
+Thus, knowledge of the "first" and "last" elements of the sequence is confined within the respective enums.

 It then becomes a simple matter of declaring `typealias GeneratorType = BlahGenerator` and implementing `func generate()` to return `BlahGenerator(blah: self)`.